Wealth Club – Compelling investments for experienced investors

 The manager

 Downing LLP was founded in 1986 and is a specialist investment manager with a focus on tax-efficient investments.
-It manages a total of £2.4 billion, of which £1.3 billion is held in estate planning solutions (June 2025).
+It manages a total of £2.4 billion, including £1.3 billion in estate planning solutions (June 2025).

-DEPS is managed by an investment committee chaired by Chris Allner, a partner in Downing LLP with 40 years of experience including as Head of Private Equity at Octopus Investments and various senior positions at highly regarded City institutions.
-Supporting Chris are seven experienced investment professionals.
+DEPS is managed by an investment committee chaired by Chris Allner, a partner in Downing LLP with 40 years of experience including as Head of Private Equity at Octopus Investments and various senior positions at City institutions.
+There are seven other investment professionals in the team.

 Meet the managers